appscode/blog/content/post/filter-panopticon-metrics-by-ns/index.md

     --set-file license=/path/to/license-file.txt
 ```

-## Filter metrics using Panopticon
+## Panopticon

 Panopticon provides a custom resource definition called `MetricsConfiguration`.
 It holds the target resource's group, version, kind, and a list of metrics to collect from the target resources.
-Previously, Panopticon collected metrics from resources from all namespaces.
-It was not possible to filter Panopticon metrics by namespaces before.
+Be default, Panopticon collects metrics from resources from all namespaces.
+It was not possible before to restrict Panopticon to expose metrics for a subset of Kubernetes namespaces.

 Recently we have added namespace selector support in Panopticon.
-Now you can filter Panopticon metrics by namespaces.
-To do so, you have to set `namespaceSelector` value while installing Panopticon. `namespaceSelector` accepts a string that is parsable using [labels.Parse()](https://pkg.go.dev/k8s.io/apimachinery/pkg/labels#Parse) method.
+Now you can restrict Panopticon to expose metrics for a subset of Kubernetes namespaces.
+To do so, you have to set `namespaceSelector` value while installing Panopticon. `namespaceSelector` accepts any valid [Kubernetes label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) string.

 ```bash
 $ helm install panopticon appscode/panopticon -n kubeops \